XRPLF/clio/README.md

 If the writer for a given dataset fails for any reason, one of the other clio nodes will automatically become the writer.

 ## Requirements
-1. Access to a Postgres server or Cassandra cluster.
+1. Access to a Postgres server or Cassandra/Scylla cluster.
 Can be local or remote.

 2. Access to one or more rippled nodes.
 Can be local or remote.